wakaleo/game-of-life/README.md

 ##DevOps BootCamp Fall 2016

 ###Welcome
-This is an introduction, demo, and workshop to DevOps.
+This is an introduction, demo, and workshop of DevOps.
 Today we will be working with some common tools found in industry hopefully giving you better insight on what can be done with modern software engineering tools.